-Pandemic spike in deaths of homeless people not due to COVID-19, study finds
+Spike in deaths of homeless people not due to COVID-19, study finds

 The study, which focused on the deaths of indigent people living in San Francisco, found that “twice as many people died while homeless in the year starting March 17, 2020, compared with any prior year.”
 Between that date and March 16, 2021, 331 deaths among homeless people were recorded.

-But the leading causes of death was not COVID-19.
-Instead, overdose deaths were primarily due to exposure to fentanyl, a synthetic opioid that the U.S. Drug Enforcement Agency says is "80-100 times stronger than morphine."
+The leading cause of death, however, was not COVID-19, and death by overdose was due primarily to exposure to fentanyl, a synthetic opioid that the U.S. Drug Enforcement Agency says is “80-100 times stronger than morphine.”

-In fact, for the year covered in the study, "COVID-19 was not listed as the primary cause of any deaths" among the city's deaths for the homeless.
+In fact, for the year covered in the study, “COVID-19 was not listed as the primary cause of any deaths” among the city’s homeless.

-California is home to the largest percentage of the estimated 500,000 homeless Americans, accounting for roughly one quarter of the total, the Times reported.
-Yet the number of deaths reported among the homeless is also on the rise in cities like Austin, Tex., Indianapolis, Nashville, and Salt Lake City.
+California is home to the largest percentage of an estimated 500,000 homeless Americans, accounting for roughly one-quarter of the total, the Times reported.
+Yet the number of deaths reported among the homeless is also on the rise in cities like Austin, Texas, Indianapolis, Nashville, and Salt Lake City.
 Still, as the Times noted, based on reporting from officials in 58 California counties that tally the deaths of homeless people, last year the state recorded at least 4,800 such fatalities.

 Nearly 2,000 of last year’s deaths of homeless people were recorded in Los Angeles County.